When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 Key Takeaways

-• Ignoring a leak can lead to structural damage, mold growth, and costly repairs.
+• Risks of delay: Ignoring a leak leads to expensive structural rot, mold growth, and high water bills.

 Can Your Toilet Leak Without You Knowing?